7.27% = DEPLETED

 - The season will open with the following provisions for both the recreational hook-and-line and gig fisheries: One-fish per person per day creel limit, and a 15-inch total length minimum size limit

 FINDEX provides the most recent stock status updates for a variety of North Carolina’s finfish species.
 As new data is made available, FINDEX values will be revised.
-If you’re interested, FINDEX can be delivered to you each month if you subscribe to Think Coastal.
+If you’re interested, new FINDEX profiles can be delivered to you directly if you subscribe to our newsletter.

-Formed in 2017, N.C.
-Marine and Estuary Foundation was established with the vision of North Carolina becoming the premier fishing destination in the country.
-Toward this goal, the N.C.
+Formed in 2017, the N.C.
+Marine and Estuary Foundation was established to support world-class fisheries and thriving coastal economies.
+In achieving this goal, the N.C.
 Marine and Estuary Foundation equips citizens, researchers, legislators, policymakers, stakeholders, and other organizations with high-quality scientific information to help solve challenging fisheries issues.

 Stay in touch!